tomgeorge/eca/docs/features.md

 ### Contexts

-User can include contexts to the chat, which can help LLM generate output with better quality.
+User can include contexts to the chat, including MCP resources, which can help LLM generate output with better quality.
 Here are the current supported contexts types:

 - `file`: a file in the workspace, server will pass its content to LLM (Supports optional line range).